Reprinted with permission of SEANZ member Power Technology

 We hope that in the years to come, ‘A solar array installed on a school by the New Zealand Solar Schools programme’ will become a collocation – meaning that these words are commonly used together in a sentence.

-If you are interested in registering your school for the New Zealand Solar Schools programme, click here.
+If you are interested in registering your school for the New Zealand Solar Schools programme, click here to register.

 SEANZ.
 (2019).
 Sustainable Energy for a Sustainable Future.
 Unknown: SEANZ.